'Amazing Race' Spoilers: Season 31 All-Star Reality TV Player Cast Coming Together As Filming Approaches

 The Amazing Race spoilers tease that Season 31 will be jam-packed with familiar faces for those who are long-time fans of the various CBS reality television shows.
 Hot off the success of seeing Big Brother stars Cody Nickson and Jessica Graf win, the network is said to be prepping an all-star slate of previous CBS reality TV contestants.
-Now, some scoop on who is joining the cast is emerging along with a few filming details.
+Now, some scoops on who is joining the cast are emerging along with a few filming details.

 As the Inquisitr previously reported, CBS is said to be focusing on previous reality television pairs for Season 31 of The Amazing Race.
 The show has incorporated Big Brother pairs here and there in the past, but having an entire cast made up of these types of contestants is a new approach for the series.
 Additional outlets noted that it won’t be just Big Brother veterans, but some Survivor folks as well.